New York Songlines: 53rd Street

 317: Regents, restaurant and piano bar

-319: Steven Romer, who used to live here, set a record for most money stolen by a lawyer from his clients--$7 million, a crime he was convicted of in 1991.
-He was still doing time as of 2005.
+319: Steven Romer, who used to live here, set a record for most money stolen by a lawyer from his clients—$7 million, a crime he was convicted of in 1991.
+He was still doing time as of 2005; he must be either out or dead by now, but Google doesn't know which.

 Corner (965 1st Ave): Madison Restaurant, a 24-hour diner opened in 1948